 Once you complete the above steps successfully, the last one is actually signing the documents and moving in.
-This process can take anything from a day to a week, though in most cases it shouldn’t take over three working days.
+This process can take anything from a day to a week, though in most cases, it shouldn’t take over three working days.

-After completing and signing all documents, the lender and estate agent would give you the green signal to move in.
+After completing and signing all documents, the lender and estate agent will give you the green signal to move in.
 And that marks the end of a journey to buy your house.
 The next steps are of course decorating the house after moving in and getting to know the community and area better.

-Buying House with Full Payment
+Buying a House with Full Payment

 If you’re buying a house for investment, study the future scope of development and demand projections for housing in that specific area.